programmerraja/MyBlog/content/post/2024/Code Against the Clock Creating class hunter.md

-+++
+---
-title = 'Code Against the Clock: Creating the class hunter' date = 2024-08-16T20:17:08.088+05:30 draft = false tags =["automation","nodejs","Puppeteer",'code aganist the clock']
+title: "Code Against the Clock : Creating the class hunter"
-+++
+date: 2024-08-16T20:17:08.088+05:30
+draft: false
+tags:
+  - automation
+  - nodejs
+  - Puppeteer
+  - code_against_clock
+---

 Hey there!
-Welcome to "**Code Against the Clock,"** blog series where I’ll reveal how I turned my most boring tasks into streamlined, time-saving machines.
+Welcome to "**: Code Against the Clock :,"** blog series where I’ll reveal how I turned my most boring tasks into streamlined, time-saving machines.
 I’ll share the exact steps I took to automate these chores and the cool tricks I discovered along the way.
 Ready to see how you can save time and make life a bit more exciting?
 Let’s dive in and get your tasks on autopilot!

 ### **The COVID-19 Pandemic: A Turning Point**